-(b) they have selected such accounting policies and applied themconsistently and made judgements and estimates that are reasonable and prudent so as togive a true and fairview of the state of affairs of the company at the end of thefinancial year and of the profit and loss of the company for that period;
+(b) That the directors have selected such accounting policies and applied themconsistently and made judgements and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year and of the profit and loss of the company for that period;

-(e) they have laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and were operatingeffectively.
+(e) That the internal financial controls to be followed by the company have been laiddown and that such internal financial controls are adequate and were operatingeffectively.

-(f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively
+(f) That proper systems to ensure compliance with the provisions of all applicable lawshave been devised and that such systems were adequate and operating effectively.

 M/s.
 K.S.
 Rao & Co Chartered Accountants (Firm Regn No. 003109S) were appointed asAuditors of the Company for five financial years w.e.f FY 2016-17 at the 48th AnnualGeneral Meeting of the Company.